 Top Static Site Generators Every Developer Should Explore

 A Static Site Generator (SSG) is a tool that compiles raw content (typically written in Markdown, HTML, or templating languages) and templates into static HTML pages.
 Unlike dynamic sites that rely on databases and server-side processing, static sites are pre-rendered at build time and served as-is to users—resulting in faster load times, enhanced security, and better scalability.
 Static Site Generators offer a modern approach to web development by combining simplicity, performance, and flexibility in one toolkit.
+For developers building blogs, documentation, landing pages, portfolios, or JAMstack applications, SSGs are an ideal choice.

 Why Developers Prefer Static Site Generators